Floyd Landis: Return to cycling

 Landis was unable to find a team in the next months, and in January 2011, decided to end his career.

 Doping accusations and admission: 2010

-On May 20, 2010, midway through the 2010 Amgen Tour of California, The Wall Street Journal reported that Floyd Landis had sent a series of emails to senior cycling and anti-doping officials in which he admitted to doping from June 2002 through his victory in the 2006 Tour de France.
+On May 20, 2010, midway through the 2010 Amgen Tour of California and despite his previous vehement denials, The Wall Street Journal reported that Landis had sent a series of emails to senior cycling and anti-doping officials in which he admitted to doping from June 2002 through his victory in the 2006 Tour de France.
 It was also reported that Landis and his coach Dr. Brent Kay sent emails to Tour of California director Andrew Messick.
 Landis had asked Messick to be allowed last-minute entry to the 2010 race; when Messick refused, Landis released his allegations regarding cycling to the media.
 He accused several former teammates, including Lance Armstrong and George Hincapie, of using EPO and blood transfusions in the 2002 and 2003 seasons.
 Landis also claims there was blood doping at the 2004 Tour de France.